Who are we?

 How much does HPDE cost?

-Most one day events are $225 - $325 range for four 30 minute, or five 20 minute sessions (2 total hours of track time per day), and $350 - $450 for two day events.
+Most one day events are $225 - $325 range for four 30 minute, or five 20 minute sessions (2 total hours of track time per day), and $350 - $700 for two day events.
+Price is mostly dictated by the cost to rent the track.
+The more popular the track the more it costs to rent it.
 You may also need to arrange hotel accommodations.
 Most events start early, so it's a good idea to get a room for the night before if you have a long trip to the track.
 Most HPDE companies offer links and recommendations of where to stay when you sign up.

 How fast can I drive at an HPDE event?